-If the vehicle has the 3.6L V6 engine (VIN Code 3), use regular unleaded gasoline with a posted octane rating of 87 or higher.
+If the vehicle has a V6 engine, use regular unleaded gasoline with a posted octane rating of 87 or higher.
 If the octane rating is less than 87, an audible knocking noise, commonly referred to as spark knock, might be heard when driving.
 If this occurs, use a gasoline rated at 87 octane or higher as soon as possible.
 If heavy knocking is heard when using gasoline rated at 87 octane or higher, the engine needs service.